📌 Calea Vacaresti 189, sector 4, Bucharest

 Other information

-• The matriculation of the candidate is definite only after receiving the document for recognition of studies from the Romanian Ministry of Education and presenting a passport with a valid visa for studies (for non-EU candidates).
+The matriculation of the candidate is final only after receiving the document for recognition of studies from the Romanian Ministry of Education and presenting a passport with a valid visa for studies (for non-EU candidates).
 In case the candidate is not accepted for studies by the Romanian Ministry of Education, he/she cannot continue the studies and the paid tuition fee is reimbursed in full.

-• The application file is returned, upon written request, to the rejected candidate.
+The application file is returned, upon written request, to the rejected candidate.

-• The application file is returned, upon request, to the admitted candidate who renounces the place obtained by admission until 30 September 2022, without the payment of the fee.
+The application file is returned, upon request, to the admitted candidate who renounces the place obtained by admission until 1 October 2024 (01.10.2024), without the payment of the fee.
 If, until this date, the admitted candidate pays the full tuition fee, it is refunded to the candidate.

-• The enrolment fee and the fee for the processing and transmission of the file to the Romanian Ministry of Education are not refundable in any case.
+The enrolment fee and the fee for the processing and transmission of the file to the Romanian Ministry of Education are not refundable in any case.

-• In case of withdrawal from studies after 30 September 2022 or expulsion from the University, the student pays a withdrawal fee of 100 RON.
+In case of withdrawal from studies after 1 October 2024 (01.10.2024) or expulsion from the University, the student pays a withdrawal fee of 300 RON.
 The student must pay the installments of the tuition fee, including the related penalties, until the date of withdrawal/ expulsion.
 In case of the installments paid in advance (an installment whose due date is after the date of withdrawal/ expulsion), they will be refunded to the student.

 EU CANDIDATES